mbloms/academy-git-101-backwards/excercises/basics.md

 baz
 ```

-Since there are no changes (check with "git status"), this is file1.txt as it is in the commit currently checked out into the working directory, i.e. the HEAD.
+Since there are no changes (check with `git status`), this is `file1.txt` as it is in the commit currently checked out into the working directory, i.e. the HEAD.

 Now since Git has tracked the changes to the file, we can also see how it has changed over time.